YachtChat/YachtChat/wiki/docs/intro.md

 # Yacht.Chat Support

-Welcome to the Yacht.Chat Support Platform, here you can find everything you need to know and get quick and easy help.
+Welcome to the Yacht.Chat Support Platform, here you can find everything you need to know about Yacht.Chat and get quick and easy help.

 ![Yacht Support](/img/docs/SupportLogo.png)